 Around four years back, at the age of 30, I was going through the lowest point of my life.
-My attempt at pursuing a career on the marketing side of sports failed.
+My attempt at pursuing a hight desired career on the marketing side of sports failed.

 At 30 people usually have their lives secured or are on their way towards achieving their goal.
-And here I was at 30 having wasted the best years of my life and more importantly having no clue as to where my future was headed.
+And here I was at 30 having wasted the best years of my life and more importantly having no clue as to where I was heading.

 And so I turned to my old friend who was easily accessible to me all through my life.
 It was none other than Self-Pity.